wentianli/MRI_RL/README.md

 # MRI_RL

-This is the implementation of the AAAI 2020 paper.
+This is the implementation of our AAAI 2020 paper:<br>
+MRI Reconstruction with Interpretable Pixel-Wise Operations Using Reinforcement Learning

 ```
 @inproceedings{li2020mri,